Jeremy Kahn, Bloomberg – What Happens if AI Doesn’t Live Up to the Hype?

-World-leading expert Demis Hassabis to advise new Government Office for Artificial Intelligence in the UK
+Govt. of UK, GOV.UK– World-leading expert Demis Hassabis to advise new Government Office for Artificial Intelligence

 Let’s take a specific example of a country’s focus on artificial intelligence: the UK.
 Its strategy focuses on the interactions of AI with a citizenry increasingly concerned with data governance and the effect of technology on labor.
 Indeed, one of the four Grand Challenges announced by the Prime Minister revolves around the very topic, particularly around using AI to revolutionize medicine.
 To better understand how to implement efficient policy around and harness the potential of AI, a new Government Office for Artificial Intelligence represents the government’s effort.
 In order to aid them in this endeavor, key individuals in industry, such as Demis Hassabis–best known for the company behind the world-renowned Go-playing AI AlphaGo, have been invited (and whose invites have largely been accepted) to participate as advisors.

 Jiren Zhu, The Gradient – Libratus: the world’s best poker player

 Libratus “was the first AI agent to beat professional players in heads-up no-limit Texas hold ’em.”
 The secret to its success?
 Game theory, not deep learning.